 This basic program is tailored for administrators and managers of medical practices to build the skills to manage a medical practice.
 This three-day comprehensive workshop will cover the following basic elements of practice management: Being a Professional, Communications with Physicians & Staff, Human Resources, Meaningful Use, Patient & Process Flow, Marketing & Customer Service, Fundamentals of Billing & Collections, Financial Controls & Reporting, Managing Interpersonal Relationships, Risk Management & Disaster Planning

 The SVMIC Sentinel features timely information on current issues in the healthcare arena as well as reviews on closed claims and in-depth looks at medical-related claims for different specialties.
 The newsletter also discusses practice management issues and provides updates on all SVMIC educational opportunities.

 A monthly in-depth look at one of our closed claims

 Featuring a different specialty each month, this column looks in depth at causes of malpractice-related claims for that particular medical specialty.

-We provide medical practice liability insurance at net cost.
-Each year, premiums are set and collected based on projected needs to ensure that SVMIC maintains financial stability.
+We provide medical professional liability insurance at net cost.
+Each year, premiums are set and collected based on projected needs (loss costs, including defense costs, and operating expenses) while ensuring that SVMIC maintains long-term financial stability.
 In future years, if premiums collected exceed that need, these excess revenues are returned to policyholders as dividends.Read More about SVMIC